Panos0210/my-steam-grid/README.md

 # my-steam-grid
 this is my steam grid that i use :)

-to download press code then download as zip, extract it and go to :C:\Program Files (x86)\Steam\userdata\(random numbers) and paste the config folder, now check on steamif they are there if they are not restart steam
+to download press code then download as zip, extract it and go to :C:\Program Files (x86)\Steam\userdata\(random numbers) and paste the config folder, now check on steam if they are there if they are not restart steam

 if you are updating the grid it is the exact same process but youll press replace all instead of skipping the already pasted files bc sometimes i change them